abhibansal60/backend-mentorship/Readme.md

         - db.collection.deleteOne()
         - db.collection.deleteMany()

 This is just the basics, the tip of the iceberg (5%) of MongoDB.
 Just learn it native to MongoDB (run commands via MongoDB Shell, directly on MongoDB Atlas or use MongoDB Compass)
 We will then start integrating with applications later!

+# Task 3

+### Learnings:
+- PyMongo doesn't support saving date instances.
+The server doesn't have a type for dates without times, so there would have to be some convention used to save dates without times.
+If you need to save a date your client should convert it to a datetime instance and you can save that.
+  - So datetime.date.today() should be replaced with datetime.datetime.today()